thijoubert/chulapa/collections/_posts/2021-08-31-InformationBarriers-SharePoint.md

 ### Case 2: A user creates a new team site

-:point_right: **When a user creates a team site, his segment is automatically associated to the site.**
+**When a user creates a team site, his segment is automatically associated to the site.**

 Note that when creating a site a user can add secondary owners or users (see screeshot below).